cksystemsteaching/selfie/README.md

 After that, you can proceed with the same commands as for 32-bit Linux.

 The -w option suppresses warnings that can be ignored for now.
 The -m32 option makes the compiler generate a 32-bit executable.
 Selfie only supports 32-bit architectures right now.
-The -D option is needed to bootstrap the main function declaration since the char data type is not supported by selfie.
+The -D option is needed to bootstrap the main function declaration.
+The char data type is not available in C\* but required by `clang`.